-Sun has tested and supports deployments of Java ES 5 on Solaris 10 environments virtualized using the Logical Domains (LDoms) software, which was introduced in Solaris 10 11/06.
+Sun has tested and supports deployments of Java ES 5 and Java ES 5 Update 1 components running on Solaris 10 environments virtualized using the Logical Domains (LDoms) software, which was introduced in Solaris 10 11/06.

 LDoms runs on UltraSPARC T1-based and T2-based servers.
 For information about LDoms, it capabilities, and its requirements, see the Logical Domains documentation collection (http://docs.sun.com/coll/ldom1.0).